ap-automation

 Among the major benefits of AP automation, the most noticeable one is the cost savings that accompany it.
 Businesses will start to notice that after implementing AP automation, there is a drastic shift in the accounting function.
 Not only are they saving money usually lost to late payments, but the number of AP-related problems has also gone down.

 The cost of processing an invoice is a good measure of the AP function’s efficiency.
 The Institute of Finance & Management reports that on average, businesses using AP automation spent $1.77 per invoice, while those not using automation spent $8.78.
 This dramatic difference cannot be ignored.
-AP automation offers around 70-80% cost savings, which can be used to fuel more important thing.
+AP automation offers around 70-80% cost savings, which can be used to fuel more important things.
 The costs can contribute to hiring a fractional CFO, for example, to further prop up accounting and finance.

 Efficiency and Productivity Boost